 UNC has long been a leader in the care of pediatric patients with congenital heart disease.
 We offer a multidisciplinary approach to heart surgery for children, starting with fetal diagnosis and counseling during pregnancy.
 We perform the full range of congenital cardiac surgery, including neonatal repair of transposition of the great arteries utilizing the arterial switch procedure, primary repair of hypoplastic left heart syndrome utilizing the Norwood procedure, repair of the aortic valve pathology, including the Ross procedure, cardiac transplantation and permanent pacemaker implantation.
 We have provided surgery on newborns as small as 1.7 kg (3.7 pounds).
 Currently, we are working with the pediatric cardiac interventionalists in providing hybrid procedures for single-ventricle children.

-Our pediatric cardiothoracic surgical team is a diverse group which includes a surgeon, physician assistants, and nurse practitioners.
-In the operating room, we have three pediatric cardiothoracic anesthesiologists who work closely with the surgeons.
+Our pediatric cardiothoracic surgical team is a diverse group which includes a surgeon, physician assistants, and a nurse practitioner.
+In the operating room, we have three pediatric cardiothoracic anesthesiologists who work closely with the surgeon.
 The pediatric intensive care unit (PICU) team in North Carolina Children's Hospital consists of specially trained medical and nursing staff who provide 24-hour care preoperatively and postoperatively in the 20-bed area.
 The children's intermediate care center (CICC) offers sophisticated technology and delivers family-centered care.
 Rounding out the team are respiratory therapists who provide care to the children on standard ventilators, oscillators, oxygen therapy, ECMO, and nitric oxide therapy.

 We recommend that your child be seen by a pediatric cardiologist prior to your visit with the surgeon.
 The UNC pediatric cardiology office number is (919) 966-4601.
 They will evaluate the patient further with an echocardiogram, chest x-ray, and/or EKG.
 A few patients may require other tests.